 2. Maya Cooking Class

-3. A Belikin Pint-To-Go at Belize’s International Airport
+3. A Belikin Pint-To-Go inside Belize’s International Airport

 If you’ve done any research about Belize, you’re bound to come across the word ‘Belikin’ before.
-As the flagship brew for the country, this full-bodied beer is locally made in Belize; for Belizeans, and to offer an experience ‘onli eena Belize.’
-After all, every traveler gets a glimpse of the brewery on arrival; found left of the runway, its housed in the old airport’s compound.
+As the flagship brew for the country, this full-bodied beer is locally made in Belize, for Belizeans, for an experience ‘onli eena Belize.’
+After all, every traveler gets a glimpse of the brewery on arrival.
+Found left of the international runway, the brewery housed in the old airport’s compound.
 Although it’s likely to be the thirst-quencher of choice during your visit in Belize, grab one for the road at the Belikin Store inside the international airport’s Departure Lounge.
-Plus a few momentos wouldn’t hurt either.
+Plus, a few Belikin momentos wouldn’t hurt either.
 At different times of the year, enjoy seasonal flavors like the Verano Beer, Sorrel Stout, Chocolate Stout, or Black & Tan.
 Besides, until you land back on home soil, you’re still on vacation.

 4. Conch Ceviche on the Beach

 These fluffy pillows of fried flour dough in the shape of triangles or half-moons are traditionally found on breakfast menus countrywide.
 Arguably, the Fry Jack is Belize’s number one breakfast favorite; pairing perfectly with a side of eggs, fry jacks is often the main vehicle for refried beans, meat, and cheese.
-Order separately, or step it up by making it a Stuffed Jack.
-Not to mention, Fry Jacks can be eaten as savory or sweet with honey, jelly, jam, and even powdered sugar.
+Order separately, or step it up a notch by making it a Stuffed Jack.
+And yes, Fry Jacks can be eaten as savory or sweet with honey, jelly, jam, and even powdered sugar.

 Toledo district is home to acres of organic cacao orchards where pods are grown and harvested, easily dubbing it the cacao-central in country.
 Copal Tree Lodge’s Cacao Workshops takes you into their on-site cacao nursery; blanketing the foothills of the Maya Mountains, you’re guided from fermentation to finish.
 Besides, this hands-on educational tour is a sweet treat; from tasting the fresh and subtle cacao flesh, to harvesting pods, and later, fermentation.
 Learn to make the foundation of the famous Maya Gold — organic chocolate — which inspires the local chocolate tea, ‘kukuh’, still enjoyed today.
 Roll up your sleeves, don an apron and get to tempering the fruits of your labor – both by hand and machine – into your very own chocolate bar to enjoy.

-Globally, one thing remains the same: cooking is one way to bring order and comfort, into our lives.
-A Belizean’s favorite comfort food?
+Globally, one thing remains the same: cooking is one way to bring order and comfort into our lives.
+A Belizean’s favorite comfort food thouogh?
 The all-loved “Sunday Dinna” rice and beans special.
 More specifically, served with stewed chicken, potato salad, and perfectly-caramelized ripe plantain.
-Onion sauce with habanero too, if you’re feeling for a kick.
+Onion sauce with habanero too—if you’re feeling for a kick.
 Although its found on almost every menu any day of the week, a Sunday in a typical Belizean household often means its the full spread of coconut-milk based rice and beans.
 Arguably the ultimate unmissable food experience while in Belize, enjoy a hearty plate of Belize’s national dish on a Sunday for extra points.

 If you happen to be visiting soon, you might be lucky enough to sample this Christmas treat.
 Often served with rum popo, a sort of Belizean eggnog, the Belizean black fruit cake is chockfull of dried fruit, spices and nuts.
 Its hue (thanks to stout and caramel coloring) is just as deep and rich after baking; the dense cake gets a punchy dash of gold rum or wine on top while still warm.
 It’s a guaranteed festive mouthful.